Should I Sue for Sexual Harassment in Federal or State Court?

 “The other issue with federal discrimination cases brought exclusively under Title VII is that you have an administrative exhaustion requirement,” says Hanley.

-This means that before you can bring a Title VII lawsuit against your employer for sexual harassment discrimination, you have to file a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission (EEOC), alleging workplace discrimination and asking the agency to take remedial action against your employer.
+Administrative exhaustion means that before you can bring a Title VII lawsuit against your employer for sexual harassment, you have to file a Charge of Discrimination with the U.S. Equal Employment Opportunity Commission (EEOC).
+You allege workplace discrimination in the complaint and ask the EEOC to take remedial action against your employer.

 Upon receiving your complaint, the EEOC will investigate the situation.
 If the EEOC concludes that you have a claim under Title VII, it will issue a Right to Sue letter, allowing you to pursue a lawsuit.

 “In most states, you only have 180 days from the date of the last act of sexual harassment to file with the EEOC,” says Hanley.
-In certain states, like Washington, the deadline may be extended up to 300 days
+In certain states, like Washington, the deadline extends up to 300 days

-In contrast with the relatively short filing deadlines under Title VII, “A state claim in Washington gives you up to three years to bring a claim—and you don’t need to pass through a federal or state agency before bringing the claim.”
+Unlike the relatively short filing deadlines under Title VII, “A state claim in Washington gives you up to three years to bring a claim — and you don’t need to pass through a federal or state agency before bringing the claim.”

 Hanley adds another benefit of state court as compared to federal: “You have a unanimous jury requirement in federal court, whereas you only need 10 out of 12 jurors in your favor as a plaintiff in state court.”